-In table 2, using the RECOVERY data we have estimated the potential benefit had all the participating hospitals recruited 50% of their eligible patients to RECOVERY (which should be achievable as clinical experience suggests that the vast majority of patients were happy to be included in the trial [2], although we are assuming there are no other large Covid-19 studies which would have caused competition for participants) and the dexamethasone recruitment was halted at 9,355 patients and the results were available by the 9th April.
+In Table 2, using the RECOVERY data we have estimated the potential benefit had all the participating hospitals recruited 50% of their eligible patients to RECOVERY (which should be achievable as clinical experience suggests that the vast majority of patients were happy to be included in the trial [2], although we are assuming there are no other large Covid-19 studies which would have caused competition for participants) and the dexamethasone recruitment was halted at 9,355 patients and the results were available by the 9th April.

 The table shows that by not achieving the best recruitment which some UK hospitals are capable of means around 2,880 patients died unnecessarily.

+Conclusions

+Rapid recruitment and dissemination in the RECOVERY trial has, we estimate, saved at least 200 lives in the UK in first month since the trial’s results were released.
+However, we have estimated that the number lives saved, had the recruitment rate been at least 50% of eligible patients, would have been an order of magnitude greater.

 Discussion

 There is a need to complete and report all trials more quickly.
 This is especially the case in a pandemic.
 A reason why the RECOVERY trial could be done in the UK is due to the strong research infrastructure and having a national health service.
 However, we could do better.
 During the height of the pandemic, government advisors in the daily briefing encouraged patients and their doctors to take part in clinical trials.
 Whilst some hospitals recruited a remarkable 80% of eligible patients many did less well or did not take part [2].
 If some hospitals can recruit such high proportions of participants, then the majority should be able to do so.
 We understand that hospitals will be under more pressure than normal, especially when the number of cases are high, which may reduce their ability to recruit.
 However, if there are no proven treatments available yet, we would argue that the best care for affected patients would be to offer participation in a study to help identify an effective treatment.
 If there is a second wave of the disease over the winter then measures need to be put into place to ensure that all eligible patients are offered the chance to take part in a clinical trial: swift action in recruitment will save more lives.

+There has been some criticism of the RECOVERY trialists for reporting their results by press conference rather than in a peer reviewed journal [2].
+The peer-reviewed paper published in the New England Journal of Medicine [3] on July 17th 2020 had only trivial differences from the basic data released on the 16th June 2020.
+Had the trialists waited for the peer reviewed paper to be published before having a press conference then it is likely over 200 patients in the UK would have died, plus many more internationally.
+Consequently, the rapid dissemination of results, in our view, was justified.

+Data availability

+Underlying data

+All data underlying the results are available as part of the article and no additional source data are required.

+Extended data

+Data used for this analysis is publically available online (references 7-10).

 Contributors.
 DT conceived the paper and wrote the first draft and CK revised and expanded the paper and identified data sources.
-Both authors contributed to approved the final manuscript.
+Both authors contributed to the final approved manuscript.
 DT acts as the guarantor and affirms that the manuscript is an honest and transparent account of the study.
 Both authors have no competing interests in the publication of this manuscript.

+Grant information

-Grant information: The authors declare that no grants were involved in supporting this work.
+The authors declare that no grants were involved in supporting this work.